cincospenguinos/MinecraftStartup/README.md

 ## Can I clone it, use it, modify it, etc?

 Absolutely!
 I am keeping this open source for my own benefit, but if you can figure out how to get everything working, feel free to adapt it to your own use case.

+## TODO, as part of getting docker put together

+- [ ] Create a volume and have _it_ store all of the minecraft server data.
+For development that can be .devserver
+- [ ] Create a volume for the DB, and put the DB in there.
+It could just be a sqlite DB, but there's security concerns on that front
+- [ ] Figure out a way to pull the spigot plugin ruby gem from github.
+[This guy's article may help getting it together with workflows](https://michaelheap.com/rubygem-github-package-registry/)
+- [ ] Figure out a way to publish your docker containers up to github.
+Maybe consolidate the two down to just a single container with everything installed to save space
+- [ ] Figure out how bundle --vendor works to make the build step a lot faster